mlatcl/mlatcl.github.io/_availableprojects/cloud-based-academic-scholar-server.md

 categories:
   - prtii
-overview: Academic publications systems such as Microsoft Academic and Google Scholar track individual authors, their papers and who the've cited.
+overview: Academic publications systems such as Microsoft Academic and Google Scholar track individual authors, their papers and who they've cited.
 Semantic scholar makes its data freely available.
 In this project you will absorb the semantic scholar data to provide a scalable cloud based scholar service.
 supervisors: